bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 “EstimationSoftwareVersion”: “2.3.0”,
 “EstimationSoftwareEnv”: “Ubuntu 16.04”
 }
 ```

 * **Suffix Part-3: Grouping suffixes**
 ***

-**Function:** Groups together files that belong to parametrically linked multiple
+**Function:** Groups together files that belong to `grouped scan collections`,
-scans, which are intended for a well-defined qMRI application.
+which are intended for a well-defined qMRI application.
+Changes to the
+specification is REQUIRED to expand or to modify following table.

 | Name                                       | _suffix | _suffix type | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |--------------------------------------------|---------|--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|